Kiampr/intro-to-genai-in-python/src/chatbot/lessons/exercises/e00_intro/README.md

-# Lesson 0: Introduction
+# Exercise 0: Introduction

 This is a basic setup to confirm that the UI and framework code are working as expected and get you familiar with the overall structure of the code.

-The [chatbot logic](chatbot.py) for this lesson is just a dummy where the question is repeated back to the user after some waiting.
+The [chatbot logic](chatbot.py) for this exercise is just a dummy where the question is repeated back to the user after some waiting.
 The sleeps may seem pointless - they are there simply to showcase the status update notifications.

 ## User interface